 Having dressed, you race downstairs, grab a cup of java, brewed ten minutes ago when she sent a “brew” command to your Wi-Fi coffee maker.
 You point your super-smart phone at the HD, Wi-Fi television, press an icon on your phone’s touch-screen and review your video conference streaming video opening.
 “Perfect,” you say to yourself.
 “Brilliant.”

 Out the door, your car waiting.
-(Your assistant switched your mobile from home network to the mobile carrier’s 4G wireless mobile technology network.)
+(Your assistant switched your mobile from home network to the mobile carrier’s 4G wireless technology network.)

 “Darn,” you tell yourself, having checked your wallet.
 Out of cash.
 No problem.
 Your mobile helper already activated GPS which is streaming to your larger auto dashboard screen.